 In November 2019 Sladmore mounted a major exhibition of Animalier works by each of the 40 artists featured in Edward Horswell’s latest book, ‘Sculpture of Les Animaliers 1900-1950’.
 Around 100 sculptures illustrated in the book were displayed at the gallery, in this landmark exhibition.

 The first half of the twentieth century marked the heyday of animal sculpture throughout Europe.
-This book examines impressionist modellers such as Bugatti and Degas, alongside Pompon and Sandoz amongst others, who as carvers produced sculpture with smoother planes and sleeker lines.
-With the advent of the camera, realism became less important, which, coupled with the rapid modernisation taking influenced sculpture of the period.
-Today, the natural world is under threat just 100 years after artists were exposed to the ‘wild’ for the first time.
-This exhibition and book celebrate the diversity of nature, valued by sculptors for its intrinsic beauty, both then and now.
+This exhibition examined impressionist modellers such as Bugatti and Degas, alongside Pompon and Sandoz amongst others, who as carvers produced sculpture with smoother planes and sleeker lines.
+The exhibition celebrated the diversity of nature, valued by sculptors for its intrinsic beauty, movement and form.

 This first truly comprehensive survey ‘Sculpture of Les Animaliers 1900-1950’ by gallery director Edward Horswell showcases the work of 40 artists who were at the forefront of the Animalier movement between 1900 and 1950.
 Published by Scala Arts & Heritage Publishers, it draws on the rich archive of the Sladmore Gallery, with over 350 colour photographs, individual biographies and two informative essays, this book contains a wealth of information for both established collectors and those new to the subject.
 It is a companion volume to Jane Horswell’s pioneering Bronze Sculpture of Les Animaliers, which covered the nineteenth century and was published almost 50 years ago.